evilusean/Khan/Review/TOGCT/2025-TOCT-Review-Algebra2.md

 * Factoring by Grouping is used for polynomials with **four terms**.
 * The crucial step is factoring out a negative number from the second group if necessary, to ensure the remaining binomials are **identical**.
 * Always check if any of the resulting factors can be factored further (e.g., Difference of Squares, as seen with $x^2 - 4$).
+## 2025-December-05  - Adding and Subtracting Rational Expressions With Unlike Denominators :